What you Should Know before you climbing Mount Toubkal

 Toubkal mountain is open throughout the year.
 Refuge also.
 So you can do your summit attempt whenever you want, even in the middle of the winter.
 If you are professional mountains climber you would want to at least use the crampons, so do it in January-February.
 Climbing Toubkal in summer is a simple hike at high altitude, there are no technical sections, you do not need ropes or any climbing gear.

 Is there accommodation on Mount Toubkal?

 There are two refuges on the climb to Toubkal.
 They are Les Mouflons and Cabine Alpine Francais (CAF).
-You can book the CAF Refuge using the link above, but there is nearly always space at the refuge when you arrive.
-We didn’t book in advance when we did the hike.
+You can book the CAF Refuge, but there is nearly always space at the refuge when you arrive.

 CAF costs 140 Moroccan Dirhams (MAD) per night.
 That gets you a dorm-style bunk bed (no blankets!).
 Showers are cold, toilets are lacking toilet paper and soap.
 The staff are friendly.

 When is the best time to climb Mount Toubkal?

 The best time to climb Mount Toubkal is in the spring (April or May) or the autumn (September or October).
 We climbed Toubkal during September.
 There was no snow or ice on the mountain at this time of year.